Open-source cola: Recipe

 These are based on the "Pemberton formula."
 Although claimed as the Coca-Cola recipe, this has been denied by The Coca-Cola Company.
 This recipe is also similar to the Merory and Beal recipes.
 One ingredient that is missing from these recipes is the eponymous kola nut, although this did appear in Reed's recipe.

 The use of lavender oil is considered something of a personal taste.
 Neroli is frequently omitted altogether, owing to its high cost and relatively small contribution to the overall flavour.
-Neroli alone may represent a third of the concentrate ingredients cost.
+Neroli alone may represent a third of the concentrate ingredients' cost.

 As well as the basic list of flavouring ingredients, there are other ingredients such as food grade gum arabic and a considerable degree of "art" in its manufacture.
 The precise quality and sourcing of ingredients makes an appreciable difference, particularly in the process of emulsifying the concentrate.

-Small quantities of alcohol may be used to facilitate this process; as an open recipe, this is under the control of the manufacturer who may avoid such ingredients if halal or similar rules would require it.
+Small quantities of alcohol may be used to facilitate this process; as an open recipe, this is under the control of the manufacturer who may avoid such ingredients if prohibition, halal, or similar rules would require it.

 Open colas

-Examples include OpenCola, produced as a promotion by the Opencola software company; Cube-Cola, an open cola produced by the Cube Microplex cinema in Bristol.
+Examples include OpenCola, produced as a promotion by the Opencola software company, and Cube-Cola, an open cola produced by the Cube Microplex cinema in Bristol.

 Tøyen-Cola from Norway is one of the Cube-Cola offsprings.